DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 ## Cybersecurity in Hospitality

+According to the [Cloudflare DDoS threat report for 2022 Q4](https://blog.cloudflare.com/ddos-threat-report-2022-q4/), the Hospitality industry was the most targeted industry of application-layer Distributed Denial of Service (DDoS) attacks.

 All businesses in the hospitality industry, including hotels, hostels, and aparthotels, require cybersecurity.
 Actually, especially those, since they are dealing with lots of personal information on a daily basis.

 Even hotel management SaaS companies like [Cloudbeds](https://www.cloudbeds.com/cloudbeds-data-security/) are taking security seriously, and continuously improving their setup.